StackTraceYo/dagen/README.md

-# scrapeline
+# Data Gathering Engine (dagen )

-Data collection engine I built for a meta entertainment prediction engine
+Data collection engine I am building to collect/gather data from web pages, apis, or other data sources.

-- The base "engine" for collecting the data is based off of [Scrapy](https://scrapy.org/)
+- The base "engine" for collecting the data is based off of workflow of when using [Scrapy](https://scrapy.org/)
     * It is built with [Akka](http://akka.io/) in scala

 - IMDB portion inspired after reading [Predict Movie Rating](https://blog.nycdatascience.com/student-works/machine-learning/movie-rating-prediction)